ebullient/ttrpg-convert-cli/README.md

 ## Changes that impact generated templates and files

+### 1.0.13: Item property tags are now sorted

+Property tags on items are now sorted (not alphabetically) to stabilize their order in generated files.
+This should be a one-time bit of noise as you cross this release (using a version before to using some version after).

 ### 🔥 1.0.12: File name changes

 Each file name will now contain an abbreviation of the primary source to avoid conflicts (for anything that does not come from phb, mm, dmg).